 NB: Not offered every semester.
 Course may be repeated.

 Prerequisite(s): None.
 (0-3 or 0-3)

 ART 305 Art Practicum (1 sem. hr.)

-In this art-related work experience, practicing artists and other art professionals mentor students in areas of expertise widening the students' exposure to artists, art historians, art institutions, designers, and their professional practices.
-Readings and discussions address practical, theoretical, and theological aspects of cultural contribution.
+In this art-related work experience, students are invited into embodied and experiential inquiry.
+Students immerse themselves into a hands-on investigation of professional practices while being mentored by practicing artists and other art professionals in areas of creative and critical expertise.
+This participatory experience may include guidance from artists, art historians, art institutions, designers, art therapists, and others.

 NB: Course may be repeated.